icing/mod_h2/README.md

 Copyright 2015-2019 greenbytes GmbH

 This repository contains `mod_h[ttp]2` and `mod_proxy_h[ttp]2` from Apache httpd as a standalone build.
-It servers as early access to features and fixes before being shipped in the next Apache release.  `mod_proxy_h[ttp]2` has **alpha status** and features might be removed again.
-While `mod_h[ttp]2` is **production ready** and stable as shipped by the Apache project, the versions here in github may contain changes for early experimentation.
+It servers as early access to features and fixes before being shipped in the next Apache release.
+Both modules can be considered **production ready** and stable as shipped by the Apache project.

 ## Status

-**`mod_h[ttp]2` is an official Apache httpd module**, first released in 2.4.17.
-See [Apache downloads](https://httpd.apache.org/download.cgi) to get a released version. `mod_proxy_h[ttp]2` has been released in 2.4.23.
+**`mod_h[ttp]2` is an official Apache httpd module** since release 2.4.17. `mod_proxy_h[ttp]2` has been added in Apache in 2.4.23.
+The versions here at github are for more frequent releases than the Apache schedule provides for.

-What you find here are **early experience versions** for people who like living on the edge and want to help me test not yet released changes.

-If you want HTTP/2 in your production environment, please head over to the official releases at Apache and grab one of those or wait until the various OS distributions have assembled one for you.

-## Current Version
+## Thanks

-The versions here are _based_ on the lastest Apache httpd 2.4.x release.
-There is no guarantee that these will be released unchanged by Apache.
-But you are welcome to test it and give feedback.
+The following beautiful people have directly contributed to this project via commits over the years:
+Julian Reschke, Lubos Uhliarik, Luca Toscano, MATSUMOTO Ryosuke, Michael Kaufmann, Michael Köller, Mike Frysinger, Nicholas Race, Nicolas Noble, Petri Koistinen, Sam Hurst, Tatsuhiro Tsujikawa.

 ## Install

-You need a built Apache httpd 2.4.34, including apxs and headers to compile and run this module.
+You need a built Apache httpd 2.4.34 or newer, including apxs and headers to compile and run this module.
 Additionally, you need an installed libnghttp2, at least in version 1.7.0.
 And additionally, you want an installed OpenSSL 1.0.2 or later.

 tl;dr

 **You need an installed recent Apache 2.4.x**

-If you do not have that or don't know how to get it, look at google, stackoverflow, Apache mailing lists or your Linux distro.
-Not here!

 ## Apache 2.4.x Packages